Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: Abstract

 \section{Abstract}

 We appeal to the theory of Jouanolou torsors to model the coherent cohomology of configuration spaces of points in affine space~$\mathbb{A}^d$.
 Using this model, we develop the operadic notion of chiral operations, thus generalizing the notion of \textit{chiral algebras} of \cite{BD} to higher dimensions.
 To produce examples, we use a higher-dimensional conceptualization of the residue which is inspired by Feynman graph integrals.
+One of our main results is the realization, using higher chiral operations, of the higher-dimensional Kac--Moody and Virasoro algebras.